Skip to main content

 Consequences of Not Filing the BSF186

-- ⚠Full duty on your own belongings: Without a BSF186 on file, your shipped household goods will be assessed as regular commercial imports when they arrive in Canada.
-You may owe customs duties and GST/HST on items you already own — including furniture, electronics, and clothing.
+• Full duty and tax on your own belongings: Without your goods declared on a BSF186, shipped household goods can be assessed as ordinary imports when they arrive in Canada.
+You may owe customs duties and GST/HST on items you already own and used abroad, including furniture, electronics, and clothing.

-- ⚠Items not listed cannot be added later: Even if you did file a BSF186, any item you forgot to include on List B cannot be claimed as a settler's effect when it arrives.
-It will be assessed at full duty.
+• Items not listed cannot be added later: Any item you forgot to include cannot generally be claimed as a settler's or former resident's effect when it arrives, and would be assessed at the duties and taxes that normally apply.
+When in doubt, list it.

 Practical note: If you arrive at the border as a new PR and do not yet have a completed BSF186, CBSA officers can sometimes provide you with the form at the port of entry.
 However, it is far better to have it prepared in advance to ensure you have time to list everything accurately.